cjshmyr/renegade-2d/README.md

 ## Repository structure
 `lua` folder - Contains any scripts for running Renegade 2D.
 The script is mod-agnostic; it works for the CNC & RA mods, and can easily support future mods.

-`mods/cnc/rules` folder - Contains CNC rules for Renegade 2D
+`mods/{mod}/rules` folder - Contains mod-specific rules for Renegade 2D

-`mods/cnc/maps` folder - Contains CNC maps for Renegade 2D
+`mods/{mod}/maps` folder - Contains mod-specific maps for Renegade 2D

 The maps in the `mods/{mod}/maps` folder only contain minimal custom yaml for Renegade 2D (player & team settings only).

-RA mod rule folders exist, but these rules are out of date and currently unsupported.

 ## Building maps
 To build maps for development, please see and use the `build-maps.ps1` script.